Alexander William Kinglake

-Alexander William Kinglake (5 August 1809 – 2 January 1891) was an English travel writer and historian.
+Alexander William Kinglake (5 August 1809 – 2 January 1891) was an English orientalist travel writer and historian.
+He was the author of a multi-volume history entitled The Invasion of Crimea: Its Origin, and an Account of its Progress down to the Death of Lord Raglan, published from 1863 to 1887.

+Biography

-He was born near Taunton, Somerset, and educated at Eton College and Trinity College, Cambridge.
-He was called to the Bar in 1837, and built up a thriving legal practice, which, in 1856, he abandoned to devote himself to literature and public life.
+Kinglake was born near Taunton, Somerset, England, and was educated at Eton College and Trinity College, Cambridge (earning a B.A. degree in 1832, and an M.A. in 1836).
+In 1837, he was called to the bar at Lincoln's Inn, and went on to build up a thriving legal practice, which, in 1856, he abandoned to devote himself to literature and public life.

 His first literary venture was Eothen; or Traces of travel brought home from the East (London: J. Ollivier, 1844), a very popular work of Eastern travel, apparently first published anonymously, in which he described a journey he made about ten years earlier in Syria, Palestine and Egypt, together with his Eton contemporary Lord Pollington.
 Elliot Warburton said it evoked "the East itself in vital actual reality" and it was instantly successful.

-However, his magnum opus was The Invasion of Crimea: Its Origin, and an Account of its Progress down to the Death of Lord Raglan, in 8 volumes, published from 1863 to 1887 by Blackwood, Edinburgh, one of the most effective works of its class.
-The History, which Geoffrey Bocca describes as a book "by which no intelligent man can fail immediately to be fascinated, no matter to what page he might open it" has been accused of being too favourable to Lord Raglan and unduly hostile to Napoleon III for whom the author had an extreme aversion.
+However, Kinglake's magnum opus was The Invasion of Crimea: Its Origin, and an Account of its Progress down to the Death of Lord Raglan, in eight volumes, published from 1863 to 1887 by Blackwood in Edinburgh, one of the most effective works of its class.
+The history, which Geoffrey Bocca describes as a book "by which no intelligent man can fail immediately to be fascinated, no matter to what page he might open it" has been accused of being too favourable to Lord Raglan and unduly hostile to Napoleon III, for whom the author had an extreme aversion.